tanvoid0/logs-explorer/CONFIGS_FEATURES.md

 # Interactive Configurations & Secrets Management

-This document describes the new interactive ConfigMaps and Secrets management features in the WindSurf application.
+This document describes the new interactive ConfigMaps and Secrets management features in the Kubernetes Logs Explorer application.

 ## Features